Skip to content

 image.png

-The biggest news in tech today is undoubtedly the launch of xAI's Grok-3 large language model.
-This AI model is said to possess human-like reasoning capabilities, mainly due to its adoption of "chain-of-thought" techniques.
-It can break down complex tasks layer by layer, like peeling an onion, to perform in-depth analysis, somewhat similar to OpenAI's o3 and Deepseek-r1.
+Today's most talked-about news in the tech world is the launch of the Grok-3 large model by xAI.
+It's said that this AI model possesses human-like thinking capabilities, with the key being its use of "chain-of-thought" technology.
+This allows it to break down complex tasks layer by layer, like peeling an onion, for deep analysis—somewhat similar to OpenAI's o3 and Deepseek-r1.

-Speaking of Grok-3, we must mention its creator, Elon Musk.
-This tech mogul directly declared Grok-3 as "the smartest AI on Earth," even adding that it's "scarily smart."
-He believes Grok-3's reasoning ability is incredibly powerful, and none of the AI models he's tested can match it.
+When talking about Grok-3, we can't ignore its creator, Elon Musk.
+He boldly claimed that Grok-3 is "the smartest AI on Earth," even adding that it's "scary smart."
+He believes Grok-3's reasoning abilities are exceptionally powerful, stating that no other AI model tested so far can match it.

-The Grok series was launched by Musk in 2023, with the clear goal of challenging OpenAI's ChatGPT.
-Grok-1 was released in November 2023, and Grok-2 followed in August 2024.
-This Grok-3 is the latest upgraded version in the series.
+The Grok series was launched by Musk in 2023 with a clear goal: to challenge OpenAI's ChatGPT.
+Grok-1 was released in November 2023, followed by Grok-2 in August 2024.
+This latest version, Grok-3, represents the newest upgrade in the series.

-OpenAI was initially founded in San Francisco in 2015 by Sam Altman, Musk, and five others, with a collective investment of $1 billion.
-At that time, OpenAI and Musk were in a "honeymoon" phase.
-It is said that Sam wanted to attract talent with high salaries, and Musk unhesitatingly supported him!
-Joining OpenAI at that time meant not only a $300,000 annual salary but also SpaceX stock, making the package quite generous.
+OpenAI was originally founded in 2015 in San Francisco by Sam Altman, Musk, and five others, with a collective investment of $1 billion.
+At that time, OpenAI and Musk were in a "honeymoon phase."
+It's said that Sam wanted to attract top talent with high salaries, and Musk fully supported this!
+Back then, joining OpenAI came with a $300,000 annual salary and SpaceX stock, making for a very attractive package.

 image.png

-In March 2019, OpenAI officially announced its transition from "non-profit" to "limited profit," with a profit cap of 100 times the investment amount.
-Musk has publicly criticized OpenAI, believing that they have forgotten their original intention, focusing only on making money and ignoring the potential risks of AI.
-He even sarcastically suggested that OpenAI be renamed "CloseAI."
+In March 2019, OpenAI officially announced its transition from "non-profit" to "capped-profit," with profits limited to 100 times the investment.
+Musk publicly criticized OpenAI, accusing them of forgetting their original mission, focusing too much on profit, and overlooking the potential risks of AI.
+He sarcastically suggested they rename themselves "CloseAI."

 image.png

-On February 10th of this year, Musk offered to acquire OpenAI for $97.4 billion but was rejected and countered by Sam, who claimed he wanted to acquire Musk's Twitter.
-If Musk had actually acquired OpenAI, he would probably have open-sourced it directly, which would undoubtedly have been a good thing for the entire AI field.
+On February 10 this year, Musk reportedly offered to acquire OpenAI for $97.4 billion, but was rejected.
+Sam Altman countered by claiming he would acquire Musk's Twitter.
+If Musk had succeeded in buying OpenAI, he likely would have open-sourced it, which would have been a significant boon for the entire AI industry.

 image.png

-In conclusion, the release of Grok-3 is a major event in the AI field.
-The "love-hate relationship" between Musk and OpenAI has also added a lot of talking points to the AI community.
+In summary, the release of Grok-3 is a major event in the AI world.
+The ongoing saga between Musk and OpenAI adds an extra layer of intrigue to the AI community.
 As for how powerful Grok-3 really is, you can try it out for yourself!

 Official website: https://grok.com

-The web chat function is currently open for free, without the need to log in or pay.
-However, due to some well-known reasons, users in China may need a VPN to access it.
+Currently, the web chat feature is free and open to use without login or payment.
+However, due to certain restrictions, users in some regions may need to use a VPN to access it.

 image.png